harrellbm/Quartz-Garden/content/Bookletic.md

 ## Wishlist

 - Support for 8 16 and 32 page signatures
-- Need to add back in flipping pages to create the more complex signatures
+- Need to add back in flipping pages from zine example package to create the more complex signatures

 [Printer spread key](https://images.app.goo.gl/9MMFTRDs9dqZdS7f7)